truenas/documentation/content/CORE/Tasks/Rsync.md

 Choose a direction for the rsync task.

 Select a schedule for the rsync task.
-When a custom schedule is required, select *Custom*.
+If you need a custom schedule, select *Custom*.
 {{< expand "Advanced Scheduler" "v" >}}
 {{< include file="static/includes/AdvancedScheduler.md.part" markdown="true" >}}
 {{< /expand >}}